If you’re just starting out or are a seasoned professional, it’s important to have good quality tools that will last and do your job well.

 Gloves are essential items for repair and maintenance work.
 They keep your hands from getting dirty, which saves you time in the long run when cleaning up after a job is done.

-For instance, if you’re working with paint, there’s no need to worry about smearing it all over everything else-if your gloves have built-in grip pads on the palms of them.
+For instance, if you’re working with paint, there’s no need to worry about smearing it all over everything else-if your gloves have built-in grip pads on their palms.

 When buying gloves, be sure that they’re made out of nitrile or rubber; latex will likely just break down into powdery bits under high heat conditions like those found at an auto body shop!
 These gloves often come powdered for easy donning and doffing but can also be bought pre-powdered.